Sakai: Modern Sakai

+The Honganji Sakai branch temple served as Sakai prefectural government building.

 Following the Meiji restoration, Sakai was transformed into an industrial center as part of the Hanshin Industrial Region, with industries centering on textiles and brick making.
-From 1876 to 1881, Sakai was part of Nara Prefecture.
+In the restoration, the area of what would become Sakai City became part of Sakai Prefecture which was expanded to comprise the Southeastern part of present-day Osaka and, from 1876 to 1881, also annexed Nara Prefecture.
+In 1881, Sakai became part of Osaka.
 The city of Sakai was proclaimed on April 1, 1889, with the creation of the modern municipalities system.
 It was one of the first 31 cities to be created in Japan.
 The 1934 Muroto typhoon killed over 300 people in Sakai.
 Another major disaster was in 1945, when the city was heavily bombed on six occasions during World War II with over 1800 civilian deaths.

 Following the February 2005 annexation of the town of Mihara (from Minamikawachi District), Sakai became a designated city in April 2006 giving it a greater measure of self-determination in governmental affairs.

 Government

 Sakai has a mayor-council form of government with a directly elected mayor and a unicameral city council of 52 members.
 Sakai contributes eight members to the Osaka Prefectural Assembly.
 In terms of national politics, the city is divided between the Osaka 15th district, Osaka 16th district and Osaka 17th districts of the lower house of the Diet of Japan.